clojurists-together/clojuriststogether.org/content/news/2026/Q2 2026 Proposal Call and Survey Results.md

 ---
 title: "Call for Proposals.
 Feb.
-2026 Member Survey"
+2026 Survey"
 date: 2026-03-04T08:30:00+08:00
 summary: "We are awarding up to $33K for Q2 2026 Projects"
 author: Kathy Davis